 Tasting Room Manager

 Managers are in charge of overseeing day-to-day activities and staff members in the tasting room.
-For this position, good wine knowledge is generally a requirement – as well as the ability to think on your feet, deal efficiently with complaints, and managing staff members.
+Decent wine knowledge is generally a requirement for this position, and the ability to think on your feet, deal efficiently with complaints, and manage staff members.

 - Ensuring staff is working effectively.